HammamiKhairi/Blogging-website/README.md

 # Blogging-website
-This project is a blogging website. it's done by using HTML, CSS and JS.
-This is a node.js app.
-And using firebase as its database.
+This is a blogging website.
+Done using HTML, CSS, JS and firebase as its database.